-We believe that our life is sensible and valuable if and when our objectives are congruent with our internal selves, and we are committed to reach our goals, thus improving our personality.
-Our decisions regarding important things in life, what we do in order to achieve our objectives and how we utilize our internal potentials are the decisive factors in our personal subjective well-being.
+We believe that our life is sensible and valuable if and when our objectives are congruent with our internal selves, and we are committed to reaching our goals, thus improving our personality.
+Our decisions regarding important things in life, what we do in order to achieve our objectives, and how we utilize our internal potentials are the decisive factors in our personal subjective well-being.

 According to recent research, it is possible to describe subjective well-being with three major factors:

 - A level of satisfaction with life as a whole, referring to a cognitive judgment system, with which the individual evaluates his/her life in an overall way.